-Whichever contact or no contact you and the children have with the other parent is fine as although all narcissist have similar traits, they all have different levels of manipulation and violence.
+Whichever contact or no contact you and the children have with the other parent is OK.
+Although all narcissists have similar traits, they all have different levels of manipulation and violence.

-Limited contact within a routine, the less time they spend with the narcissist, the more time the children’s brain can think clearly for themselves.
+Limited contact within a routine, the less time they spend with the narcissist, the more time the children’s brains can think clearly for themselves.
 Routine.
-Exact day of the week. every week.
-Or same evening if it’s a Monday stick with Monday every week.
-Exact time allowing for traffic delays.
-If the narcissist is a no show that is the narcissist’s problem and is, in fact, a blessing on your children.
-If they don’t arrive at time arranged tough that again is the narcissist problem.
+Exact day of the week.
+Every week.
+Or same evening if it’s a Monday, stick with Monday every week.
+The exact time allow for traffic delays.
+If the narcissist is a no show, that is the narcissist’s problem and is, in fact, a blessing on your children if they don’t arrive at the time arranged.
+Tough that again is the narcissist’s problem.
 You’re doing nothing wrong.
-In fact stability and routine is a must for children with a narcissistic parent.
+In fact, stability and routine is a must for children with a narcissistic parent.
 It’s hard with everything that the narcissist is throwing at you and your children.
-Just remember, one word answers towards the narcissist with no emotion if they ask to pick up another day if it suits you and the children then say yes, if not it’s a “no” and if they tell you ” the children are here on days arranged.”
-Or “you are keeping my child from me” if you must respond using their own words against them, it confuses them when you don’t react. “ that’s interesting “ or “ sorry you feel that way” or “ why would you think that” if you have to re-answer.
+Just remember one-word answers toward the narcissist with no emotion.
+If they ask to pick up another day if it suits you and the children, then say yes.
+If not, it’s a “no”, and if they tell you, “you are keeping my child from me” if you must respond using their own words against them, it confuses them when you don’t react. “ that’s interesting “ or “ sorry you feel that way” or “ why would you think that” if you have to re-answer.
 Stick with these same answers.
-The narcissist hates routine and loves messing everyone around. no need to explain yourself more than once to the narcissist as you’ve more than likely done this countless times and it’s all fallen on deaf ears.
+The narcissist hates routine and loves messing everyone around.
+No need to explain yourself more than once to the narcissist as you’ve more than likely done this countless times and it’s all fallen on deaf ears.
 With their cognitive Distortions, I shall link this at the bottom to explain more.
-They will twist things around and try to take you off-topic, so explain once and leave it.
-After giving them chance after chance to pick up the children on their days.
-From time to time they may act like they love and care about the children.
-This is only if it’s to the narcissist advantage.
-Don’t be fooled they do not change and they always resort back to their manipulative ways.
-The narcissist only loves and cares for themselves.
-Instead of wasting your breath on the narcissist.
+They will twist things around and try to take you off-topic, so explain once and leave it, after giving them a chance after chance to pick up the children on their days.
+From time to time, they may act like they love and care about the children.
+This is only if it’s to the narcissist’s advantage.
+Don’t be fooled; they do not change, and they always resort back to their manipulative ways.
+The narcissist only loves and cares for themselves instead of wasting your breath on the narcissist.
 Turn it into a positive with your children.
-Yes, this is hard but it can be achieved.
-Link about why they argue at the bottom.
+Yes, this is hard, but it can be linked to why they argue at the bottom.

 You may find they want to start doing the school run, with a narcissist this will be so they can get into a relationship with one of the other parents up there.
-Worse the teacher.
-The narcissist is always looking at what they can gain control over with no thought to how it affects others.
+Worse, the teacher.
+The narcissist is always looking for opportunities at what they can gain control over with no thought to how it affects others.

-If the narcissist has moved in with someone new and the children are finding it hard say things like “ you don’t have to like them straight away, you don’t have to like or love them even if you don’t want to, but you must respect the new persons.”
-And perhaps “ it’s ok you’ve just got more people to love you and look out for you” Or “ just show respect if nothing else.
-It’s hard now but you may grow to really like them.
-If not when you are older it’s your choice too if you spend time with them” it’s all about you being positive at the moment with everything you say and do with your children.
+If the narcissist has moved in with someone new and the children are finding it hard to say things like “ you don’t have to like them straight away, you don’t have to like or love them if you don’t want to, but if they are respectful to you, you can respect the new person..”
+And perhaps “ it’s ok you’ve just got more people to love you and look out for you”.
+It’s hard now, but you may grow to really like them.
+If not when you are older, it’s your choice too if you spend time with them” it’s all about you being positive at the moment with everything you say and do with your children.
 Making sure your actions match your words.
 As children listen to both, as they grow, they will see for themselves.
-That because you’ve to surround them with positive, love and care.
+That is because you’ve to surround them with positive love and care.
 Something the narcissist cannot do.
-They will know who was truly around for them and it will be ok.
-You may have lost something in the moment with what the narcissist had said but you and your child will win in the end.
-Do not slate the narcissist to the child, the child will be dealing with enough of this from the narcissist.
+They will know who was truly around for them, and it will be ok.
+You may have lost something in the moment with what the narcissist had said, but you and your child will win in the end.
+Do not slate the narcissist to the child, and the child will be dealing with enough of this from the narcissist.

-For you if they did straight in with someone new, it can hit your emotions hard and this is normal, remember no one falls in love faster than a narcissist that needs somewhere to live, this is not love, this is using people for their own gain.
-It can be extremely hurtful and hard on you at first if the children come home really liking the new partner, Remember no one can replace you, the children love you, think of it that they have more people to love them and hopefully one good role model when they are with the narcissist.
+For you, if they did move straight in with someone new, it can hit your emotions hard, and this is normal.
+Remember, no one falls in love faster than a narcissist that needs somewhere to live.
+This is not love.
+This is using people for their own gain.
+It can be extremely hurtful and hard on you at first if the children come home really liking the new partner.
+Remember, no one can replace you.
+The children love you.
+They have more people to love them and hopefully one good role model when they are with the narcissist.

-They will talk to the children In Very manipulative ways, asking questing about you, planting seeds.
+Narcissists will talk to the children In Very manipulative ways, asking questions about you, planting seeds.
 The children will often come back different and Throw everything at you.
 They may be stressed or agitated.
 This is actually a Positive.
 No, not that your children are acting that way.
-But look for the positive, your children feel safe, secure and loved enough with you to let it all out.
+But look for the positive.
+Your children feel safe, secure and loved enough with you to let it all out.
 Let them let it all out.
-They need to get it out “ ask what’s bothering them” let them know if they don’t want to talk now it’s ok. do not put your words into the children’s heads, this can be hard and frustrating, as the narcissist is doing this to them, they need to learn they have one parent that will listen and they don’t doubt that reliable parent.
+They need to get it out, “ ask what’s bothering them”, let them know if they don’t want to talk now, it’s ok.
+Do not put your words into the children’s heads.
+This can be hard and frustrating.
+As the narcissist is doing this to them, they need to learn they have one parent that will listen, and they don’t doubt that reliable parent.
 Then find something to bring them back out of that mindset, watch something funny, read a funny book etc. Whatever you and your children enjoy.

-You need to accept that right now your child might not be able to see who you are clearly and who the other parent is.
-Just love them accept them and be there for them.
+You need to accept that right now, and your child might not be able to see who you are clearly and who the other parent is.
+Just love them, accept them and be there for them.
 It will slowly become clearer to them.
 The truth always out itself.
-As you know from being in a relationship with a narcissist it just takes time.
+As you know from being in a relationship with a narcissist, it just takes time.

-Limited contact is the best approach.
-If safeguarding is too big, no contact.
+Limited contact is the best approach if safeguarding is too significant.
+No contact.

-The narcissist may suddenly get involved with what school the child goes to, yes look into the school don’t just say no because it’s what the narcissist wants.
-If you’ve already looked into the school and don’t like it.
-Then yes it’s a no. If not go in with an open mind.
-You know and care about your child you know what’s suitable.
+The narcissist may suddenly get involved with what school the child goes to.
+Yes, look into the school.
+Don’t just say no because it’s what the narcissist wants if you’ve already looked into the school and don’t like it.
+Then yes, it’s a no. If not, go in with an open mind.
+You know and care about your child, and you know what’s suitable.
 They do not.
 So stick with your choice.
 They may want their children to do activities with them.
-I believe that’s good as they can not directly speak one on one, whilst at the activity.
-Although they might use these to put the children down when they don’t play how the Narcissist wanted them to.
-All because this is an embarrassment to the narcissist, The only way for you to counteract this is by making sure you also take them. ( not you and the narcissist take together, you take one week the narcissist the next, or they do an activity on a Monday, you do one on a Friday.
-When you take them.
-Tell them how proud you are.
-Really lift their spirits when you go.
-Do not mention if they play bad, because of the narcissist the child might mention it to you then go with “ oh I didn’t notice that because of how well you did this, well if you think you made a mistake that’s fine we all make them don’t worry about it for too long, instead think what you could do within yourself to improve you for you.
-Could you practice more?
-I think you did amazing and it’s great quality and to know your own strengths and weaknesses.
-Just make sure you remember what you did well, and don’t let others put you down for what you didn’t do so well.
-That’s for you and you only to work on”
+I believe that’s good as they can not directly speak one-on-one while at the activity, although they might use these to put the children down when they don’t play how the Narcissist wanted them to.
+All because this is an embarrassment to the narcissist.
+The only way for you to counteract this is by making sure you also take them. ( not you and the narcissist take together, you take one week the narcissist the next, or they do an activity on a Monday, you do one on a Friday.

-If you going away with the child or days out.
-The narcissist will resent this as they are trying to stop you having anything fun in your life.
-They might say to the child things like “ you can not go on holiday and leave me I’ll be lonely.
+If you were going away with the child or days out, the narcissist would resent this as they try to stop you from having anything fun in your life.
+They might say to the child things like, “ you can not go on holiday and leave me.
+I’ll be lonely.
 Why don’t you tell the other parent you don’t want to go” I’ve had something along those lines.
 What I’ve learnt is don’t tell them.
-Don’t let them know just do it or tell them once you know the child will not see them again before you go “ booked a holiday we go in Sunday so kids will not be with you this Monday” leave it there.
+Don’t let them know.
+Just do it or tell them once you know the child will not see them again before you go “ booked a holiday we go in Sunday so kids will not be with you this Monday” leave it there.
 The kids will travel with a clear head and enjoy.

 Keep all communication via email or messages.

-your children.
+Your children.
 Children can and will thrive with the unconditional love of one stable parent.
-Eventually, they will grow up and know the difference between a narcissistic personality and other personality’s, surround yourself and your children with as many positive people as you can to counteract the mental abuse.
+Eventually, they will grow up and know the difference between a narcissistic personality and another personalities.
+Surround yourself and your children with as many positive people as you can to counteract the mental abuse.

 One strong, happy, safe, loving parent is enough for your children to grow up happy and secure.